 We will tell you everything you need to know about SEO spam – what exactly happens, how to get rid of it, and how to prevent it.

 The tricky thing about SEO spam hacks is that they keep reappearing!
-If you need a permanent solution to be free from spam, we suggest you install our security plugin MalCare.
+You need a permanent solution.
+Installing MalCare Security Plugin.
 It will run through every nook and corner of your website and clean up all traces of the spam hack.
-You’ll never have to worry about spam appearing on your site so long as you have MalCare protecting it.

 What is SEO Spam?